jtremblay/ShotgunMG/README.md

 </figure>

 ## Usage
 Once Nextflow (and an appropriate version of Java) is installed, you can clone this repository and configure the `shotgunmg.config` file according to your needs (especially the DEFAULT section where you can specify the raw reads directory).
+Note that a simple mapping_file is needed (see example: `files/mapping_file.tsv`).
 The pipeline can then by run like this:
 ```
 nextflow run -c ./shotgunmg.config ./shotgunmg.nf -resume
 ```